 The ongoing COVID-19 outbreak may be causing our graduate students to feel extra stress and anxiety.
 The CDC has released information for Mental Health and Coping During COVID-19, and Penn State resources are available to students at University Park through Counseling and Psychological Services (CAPS), and at the College of Medicine through the Office of Professional Mental Health.

 The Graduate School’s Commitment to Student Success

 The overarching goal of the University’s actions is to minimize the risk of the spread of COVID-19 and to safeguard the health and safety of the Penn State community.
-This is a rapidly evolving situation, and there may be new directives issued by the Governor and/or other governmental and health agencies in the coming hours and days.
 We appreciate everyone’s understanding and flexibility.